 Skip to content

-FREE SHIPPING + PREMIUM SERVICE + 30 DAYS RETURNS
+FREE SHIPPING(*) + PREMIUM SERVICE + 30 DAY RETURN POLICY

 The perfect shoes for MTB combination pedals

-MTB shoes Above all, they should fit well, as they are worn for many hours under stress.
-An optimal shoe therefore does not cause any pressure points or circulatory disorders (sleeping foot).
-It's perfect if you forget your shoes right after you set off!
+Above all, MTB shoes should fit well, as they will be worn for many hours under strain.
+An optimal shoe does not cause pressure points or circulatory problems (foot that falls asleep).
+It's perfect if you forget your shoes again after you set off!

-In addition, the shoe should protect the foot and create a good connection to the pedal.
-There are optimized shoes for both clipless and flat pedals, but what about combination pedals?
+The shoe should also protect the foot and create a good connection to the pedal.
+There are optimized footwear for both clipless pedals and flat pedals, but what about combination pedals?

-TATZE Combination pedal are characterized by an uncompromising implementation in the combination in terms of function and performance of click pedal and flat pedal.
-The TATZE combination pedals combine the best of both worlds, clicked in optimal efficiency when pedaling and maximum grip on the flat side when driving downhill.
-Thus are TATZE Combination pedals are the ideal supplement for all bikes that combine uphill and downhill performance.
+TATZE combination pedals are characterized by an uncompromising implementation in the combination of function and performance of clipless pedals and flat pedals.
+The TATZE combination pedals combine the best of both worlds: optimal efficiency when pedaling when clipped in and maximum grip on the flat side when going downhill.
+TATZE combination pedals are therefore the perfect addition to all bikes that combine uphill and downhill performance.

 1. SPD Sneaker:

-By this we mean classic downhill shoes with the option of mounting an SPD-compatible cleat, i.e. making them clickable.
-We recommend these MTB shoes if you want maximum grip on the flat side.
-In addition, these shoes are comfortable and stylish.
+By this we mean classic downhill shoes with the option of mounting an SPD-compatible cleat, i.e. making them click-compatible.
+We recommend these MTB shoes if maximum grip on the flat side is desired.
+These shoes are also comfortable and stylish.

 What features should SPD sneakers have:

-• The sole should be soft, flat and slightly profiled so that all PINs have even contact and can settle into the profile.
-This offers good power transmission on the click side - despite a soft sole TWO-FACE large contact areas for pressure distribution.
+• The sole should be soft, flat and slightly profiled so that all PINs have even contact and can become embedded in the profile.
+For good power transmission on the click side - despite a soft sole - the TWO-FACE offers large contact areas for pressure distribution.

 • Raised side surfaces on the inner ankle can cushion painful contact with stones.

-• In addition to the actual lacing, a strap or quick-release fastener at the top provides better support and quick adjustment (e.g. to fix the heel for longer periods of carrying).
+• In addition to the actual lacing, a tab or quick-release fastener at the top provides better support and quick adjustment options (e.g. for longer stretches of wear to fix the heel).

-• A lacing cover is an advantage if you often ride in muddy conditions.
+• Covering the lacing is an advantage if you often ride in muddy conditions.

 • For good ventilation, the shoes should have sufficient ventilation holes, as the base material is not breathable.